timrobert/Arduino-MKR1000-PlantMonitor/README.md

   4. Sketch>Include Library>RTCzero

-  5. You sketch should now have the following code at the top:
+  5. Your sketch should now have the following code at the top:
   ```
   #include <RTCZero.h>